lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

    :alt: PEG in water
    :class: only-dark

+.. container:: figurelegend

-   PEG molecule in water.
-Water is represented as a continuous field for clarity.
+   A single PEG molecule in water.
+   Water molecules are represented as cyan sticks for clarity.

 Stretching the PEG molecule
 ===========================